iamcalebjones/Weapon_Detection/README.md

 For this third image, all three models detected the pistol, with the standard model having the highest confidence at 85%.
 The resized model falsely detected my wristwatch as a pistol, and the augmented model was only 67% confident in this detection.

 Still images are fine, and a fast way to test out a model, but I wanted to see this in action on video.
-Below are some tests of the standard model on a few household itms, namely a pasta spoon, a grilling spatula, a set of wire strippers, and a hammer.
-When I get to the actual firearm, I demonstrate that the weapon is empty before proceeding with the deomonstration, and **in part of my handling of the weapon, the pistol is pointed directly at the camera**, because I wanted to demonstrate the model's ability to detect all orientations of the weapon.
+Below are some tests of the standard model on a few household items, namely a pasta spoon, a grilling spatula, a set of wire strippers, and a hammer.
+On the pistol demonstration, I show that the weapon is empty before proceeding, and **in part of my handling of the weapon, the pistol is pointed directly at the camera**, because I wanted to demonstrate the model's ability to detect all orientations of the weapon.

 | Spoon | Spatula | Wire Strippers | Hammer |
 | -- | -- | -- | -- |
 ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_spoon.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_spatula.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_wire_strippers.gif) | ![](https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_hammer.gif) |

+In the video clips, we can see that although there are a few false detections of the test objects, they are generally brief and low confidence.
+I think the wire strippers got up to 90% for a moment, but the confidence levels jumped around a lot.

-And now the demo with the pistol.
+And now the demonstration with the pistol, again on the standard model.

 <p align="center">
   <img src="https://github.com/iamcalebjones/Weapon_Detection/blob/main/demos/object_test_pistol.gif">
 </p>

-In the video clip, we can see that although there are a few false detections of the test objects, they are generally brief and low confidence.
-I think the wire strippers got up to 90% for a moment, but the confidence levels jumped around a lot.
-For the pistol however, the confidence levels were above 90% for the majority of the clip, and only dropped significantly when the pistol was turned to less common orientations, like upside-down.
+For the pistol the confidence levels were above 90% for the majority of the clip, and only dropped significantly when the pistol was turned to some less common orientations that were not strongly represented in the test data, like upside-down.
+This kind of performance is exactly what I had hoped to see from a detection model at the outset of this project.

-## Applications
+## Application and Further Development

 In society nowadays, security cameras are everywhere, although their use is generally intended to limit loss to businesses in the event of theft or accidents.
 By leveraging these advances in computer vision though, current security systems could be turned from passive into active systems, and incorporated as a part of an early warning system in public places where shootings have tended to occur.
 By sounding an alarm and alerting emergency personnel, this would prevent or limit the impact of the next attempted mass shooting as soon as a weapon is seen.